- How much do they cost? / Are they covered by insurance? / Cost effectiveness.

 - When inquiring, there is no comparable procedure that this one might be confused with.

 How cost-effective is dental sealant placement?

-This is a very difficult question to answer, and one that we don't really have an answer for, at least in precise terms.
+This is a very difficult question to answer and one that we don't entirely have an answer for, at least in precise terms.
 But we can say: